coleifer/peewee/docs/peewee/querying.rst

 .. note:: Note in the above example the call to ``.join(User)``

 This works for following objects "up" the chain, i.e. following foreign key relationships.
-The reverse is not true, however -- you cannot issue a single query and get all related sub-objects, i.e. list users and prefetch all related tweets.
-This *can* be done by using the :py:func:`prefetch` API discussed in the next secion.
+To accomplish the reverse, i.e. list users and prefetch all related tweets, you will need to use the :py:func:`prefetch` API discussed in the next secion.

 .. _prefetch: